google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/automating-image-optimization/index.md

 Trivia: The exact method of Chroma subsampling wasn’t specified in the JPEG specification, so different decoders handle it differently.
 MozJPEG and libjpeg-turbo use the same scaling method.
 Older versions of libjpeg use a different method that adds ringing artifacts in colors.

-<aside class="note"><b>Note:</b> Photoshop sets Chroma subsampling automatically when using the ‘Save for web’ feature.
+Note: Photoshop sets Chroma subsampling automatically when using the ‘Save for web’ feature.
 When image quality is set between 51-100, no subsampling is used at all (`4:4:4`).
 When quality is below this, a `4:2:0` subsampling is used instead.
-This is one reason a far greater file-size reduction can be observed when switching quality from 51 to 50.</aside>
+This is one reason a far greater file-size reduction can be observed when switching quality from 51 to 50.

-<aside class="note"><b>Note:</b> In subsampling discussions the term [YCbCr](https://en.wikipedia.org/wiki/YCbCr) is often mentioned.
+Note: In subsampling discussions the term [YCbCr](https://en.wikipedia.org/wiki/YCbCr) is often mentioned.
 This is a model that can represent gamma-corrected [RGB](https://en.wikipedia.org/wiki/RGB_color_model) color spaces.
 Y is gamma-corrected luminance, Cb is the blue color’s chroma component and Cr is the red color’s chroma component.
-If you look at ExifData, you’ll see YCbCr next to sampling levels.</aside>
+If you look at ExifData, you’ll see YCbCr next to sampling levels.

 For a further read on Chroma Subsampling, see [Why aren’t your images using Chroma subsampling?](https://calendar.perfplanet.com/2015/why-arent-your-images-using-chroma-subsampling/).

-### <a id="how-far-have-we-come-from-the-jpeg" href="#how-far-have-we-come-from-the-jpeg">How far have we come from the JPEG?</a>
+### How far have we come from the JPEG? {: #how-far-have-we-come-from-the-jpeg }

 **Here's the current state of image formats on the web:**